Jalbiti/DNAffinity/README.md

 # DNAffinity

-Machine Learning method to predict binding sites for different Transcription Factors
+Machine Learning method to predict binding sites for different Transcription Factors using data from different experimental techniques.